• Skip to primary navigation

 • fry some fresh duck breasts and slice those;

 • buy frozen ready-cooked duck (the sort that is sold for making duck pancakes).
-Heat it in the oven as per the packet instructions use that.
+Heat it in the oven as per the packet instructions and use that.

 • And if you wanted to, you could even make this recipe with chicken!